PDLT-University-of-York/test-split-site/docs/ultra/site-design-principles.md

 Benefits of the principles include:

-- centreing **accessible and inclusive design** as a key aspect of site and online materials development.
+- centring **accessible and inclusive design** as a key aspect of site and online materials development.
 - facilitating a **consistent experience** and **easy navigation** across sites.
 - **assisting staff** in developing effective sites through guidance on implementing principles.
 - informing **VLE site templates**, which reduce staff workload and cognitive effort to set up sites.